Skip to main content

 Likely question: How would you onboard a PM joining your team in their first 30 days?

 How to respond: Lean on the informal mentorship you've done — APMs shadowing your work, PM peers you've coached through launches.
-Be honest you haven't carried a scorecard for someone else, and talk about what you'd want from your own manager.
+Be honest you haven’t formally managed someone yet, and talk about what you'd want from your own manager.

 4.